AltSysrq/lmdb-zero/README.md

 properties of LMDB away, and as a result are not able to expose some of LMDB's functionality, and in some cases compromise safety.

-`lmdb-zero` is instead a 1:1 mapping of the raw API, mainly providing RAII constructs and integration into Rust's borrow checker to ensure safety.
+`lmdb-zero` is instead as much as possible a 1:1 mapping of the raw API, mainly providing RAII constructs and integration into Rust's borrow checker to ensure safety.